Framework for Evaluating Eligibility, Tenure, and Rotation

 State-enacted congressional rotation mechanisms (1990–1995) exemplified this decentralized practice-first model.
 Voters used state constitutional authority and initiative procedures to impose duration-based eligibility constraints as a means of restoring representative permeability.
 Rotation served as the vehicle through which decentralized correction was attempted.

-In this context, practice-first institutional design refers to the implementation of eligibility rules through distributed state election administration prior to national constitutional settlement, rather than a user-centered or iterative design methodology.
+In this context, practice-first institutional design refers to the implementation of eligibility rules through distributed state election administration prior to national constitutional settlement.

 Judicial foreclosure in U.S. Term Limits, Inc. v.
 Thornton therefore operated at two analytically distinct levels.
 At the immediate level, the Court reclassified duration-vector eligibility rules as impermissible qualifications.
 At a deeper structural level, the decision removed states and voters from the congressional eligibility design space altogether, reallocating authority upward and foreclosing decentralized experimentation.
 Rotation was the proximate object of invalidation; decentralization was the underlying structural capacity displaced.